NOAA Weather Satellite Orbits:

+Coming…in an orbit 22,000 miles from you…a weather satellite like never before…GOES-R!
 The GOES-R series satellites will provide continuous weather monitoring.
-It will add to and improve the capabilities of the current operational GOES satellites.
+They will add to and improve the capabilities of the current operational GOES satellites.
 The GOES-R series will add crucial features to weather forecasting technology that will increase tornado warning time and detect lightning like never before.
+The future of weather forecasting is coming.
 This video is a one-minute trailer highlighting the most important capabilities of the satellites.
-For more GOES-R images and animations in multiple formats, visit The Goddard Multimedia GOES-R Resource Reel

 2012 Tornado Season: